About this course

 The School is proud of its long-standing tradition in innovation and excellence in the field of Sport Science.
 We have a worldwide reputation for leading edge sport science teaching and research.

 The Research Institute for Sport and Exercise Sciences (RISES) was established in 1997 and continues to be a cutting-edge and vibrant home for research activity within the School of Sport and Exercise Sciences.

-The success of RISES staff, since its inception in 1997, is demonstrated by our high-profile international reputation for Research Training and Research Outputs.
+The success of RISES staff is demonstrated by our high-profile international reputation for Research Training and Research Outputs.

 In the 2014 REF, 97% of research submitted by LJMU’s School of Sport and Exercise Sciences was considered world-leading or internationally excellent.
 This research helps ensure that our postgraduate learning is at the vanguard of developments in the field and that you have an opportunity to study alongside leading experts.

 We offer opportunities to complete MPhil and PhD research across a wide range of sport science disciplines, working alongside nationally and internationally respected academics based in our acclaimed research groups.
 Supervision is available in:

 - Sport and Exercise Sciences including Biomechanics

 To complement your research, specific training needs will be identified on an individual basis.
 You can study topics such as:

 - Advanced Presentation Skills